Kuja-Project/Kujacoin/README.md

 ----------------

 Kuja is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 3.5 minute block targets.
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 876k blocks. (~5 years)
- - ~84 million total coins
+ - 176.930.000 total coins.

-The rest is the same as Bitcoin.
+Coin reward and difficulty.
- - 50 coins per block
+ - 100 coins per block.
- - 2016 blocks to retarget difficulty
+ - 1008 blocks to retarget difficulty.

-For more information, as well as an immediately useable, binary version of the Kuja client sofware, see http://www.kuja.org.
+For more information, as well as an immediately useable, binary version of the Kuja client sofware, see http://www.kujacoin.com.

 License
 -------